lucasmreis/blogSource/src/posts/does-elm-harmonize-with-f.md

 ## Setting Up

 The first week with F# was not easy.
 I did not have any clue where to start since I don't have a Windows machine.
 So I downloaded Xamarin Studio, and used it for a couple of days.
-It's a good IDE with a so so editor, so I started looking for some alternative.
+It's a good IDE with a so so editor, so I started looking for some alternatives.

 Every F# project needs a `*.fsproj` config file, which is a big messy XML, that is not meant to be changed by "human beings" (as opposed to the simpler `package.json` from Node or `elm-package.json` from Elm).
 But it turns out that the F# open source community built some nice tools to deal with it.
 Summing up, install the [Ionide](http://ionide.io/) extension to VS Code or Atom, and everything will be easier.

-REWRITE: My programming workflow then became: use [Paket](https://github.com/fsprojects/Paket) to deal with the dependencies, and [Fake](http://fsharp.github.io/FAKE/) to deal with building tasks.
-F# has a REPL, and it's usual to have a `.fsx` script file around to send code to the REPL.
-Every module I wrote started in a `.fsx` file, and when I was happy with the results I would copy the code to a regular `.fs` file.
-I do not know if it's the ideal workflow, but it worked well!
+My programming workflow then became: just start coding something, and "send" little by little code to the REPL.
+Define some types, send to the REPL.
+Write a function, send to the REPL.
+Write some use cases, send to the REPL.
+It's exactly the same workflow I used with Clojure, and it leads to a lot of early feedback and agility from the beginning.

 With F# up and running, I decided to implement a simple project to learn the language.

 ## The Project

 My wife was a girl scout when she was a kid.
 She told me that there's a famous girl scout activity in the US which is selling cookies door to door to neighbours.
-I foud that extremely cute, and decided on implementing a girl scout cookie selling dashboard! :)
+I found that extremely cute, and decided on implementing a girl scout cookie selling dashboard! :)

 The requirements are: each scout somehow send commands like "Visit House" or "Sell 5 Cookies" to the server.
 The server validates the command, and broadcast events like "Maggie Just Visited A House" or "Lisa Just Sold 5 Cookies" to the dashboards, that are updated in realtime and consolidate all the information.